 Our Schedule

-Wednesday, April 23rd, 7:00-8:30 pm EST, The Dark Moon of Aphrodite
+Wednesday, April 15th, 7:00-8:30 pm EST, The Dark Moon of Pandora

-Wednesday, May 21st, 7:00-8:30 pm EST, The Dark Moon of Maia
+Wednesday, May 15th, 7:00-8:30 pm EST, The Dark Moon of The Maenads

-Wednesday, June 25th, 7:00-8:30pm EST, The Dark Moon of Hera
+Wednesday, June 10th, 7:00-8:30pm EST, The Dark Moon of Ariadne

-Wednesday, July 23rd, 7:00-8:30pm EST, The Dark Moon of Artemis
+Wednesday, July 8th, 7:00-8:30pm EST, The Dark Moon of Artemis

-Wednesday, August 20th, 7:00-8:30 pm EST, The Dark Moon of Demeter
+Wednesday, August 12th, 7:00-8:30 pm EST, The Dark Moon of Psyche

-Wednesday, September 17th, 7:00-8:30pm, The Dark Moon of Persephone
+Wednesday, September 9th, 7:00-8:30pm, The Dark Moon of Inanna

-April: The Dark Moon of Aphrodite
+April: The Dark Moon of Pandora

-May: The Dark Moon of Maia
+May: The Dark Moon of The Maenads

-June: THe Dark Moon of Hera
+June: THe Dark Moon of Ariadne

 July: The Dark Moon of Artemis

 In the shadows of the wildwood, Artemis tracks her prey and nocks a silver arrow.
+What lessons can we learn from the sacred bow?

-August: The Dark Moon of Demeter
+August: The Dark Moon of Psyche

-September: The Dark Moon of Persephone
+September: The Dark Moon of Inanna

 Exchange: